252afh/.github/profile/README.md

 :-- | :--
 [Consult](https://github.com/i-dot-ai/consult) | An LLM-powered tool to automate the processing of public consultations. | [Lex](https://github.com/i-dot-ai/lex) | A comprehensive legislative service that downloads, parses, and indexes legislation, explanatory notes, amendments, and caselaw for subsequent search via an OpenAPI backend and MCP server. |
-[Theme Finder](https://github.com/i-dot-ai/themefinder)| a topic modelling Python package designed for analysing one-to-many question-answer data (i.e. survey responses, public consultations, etc.). |
+[Theme Finder](https://github.com/i-dot-ai/themefinder)| A topic modelling Python package designed for analysing one-to-many question-answer data (i.e. survey responses, public consultations, etc.). |
 [GovAI Client](https://github.com/i-dot-ai/gov-ai-client) | A thin chat client for connecting to MCP Servers. |
 [Website](https://github.com/i-dot-ai/ai-gov-uk-website) | This is our repository for our public website.
 The intent of this site is to give us a public space for showcasing our work, news about the team, upcoming jobs and interesting commercial partnerships. |